hupratt/facebook-crawler/README.md

 4. Python the agent that orchestrates the web browsing downloading pictures
 5. Java
 6. Android SDK, we'll use adb exclusively so you don't need android studio
 7. [The Waydroid extension from casualsnek](https://github.com/casualsnek/waydroid_script).
-He has a guide as to how to get the google play store on Waydroid which is useful to install the firefox APK that we'll use to scrape facebook
+He has a guide on how to get the google play store on Waydroid which is useful to install the firefox APK that we'll use to scrape facebook

 ## Linux commands: